nickvourd/Supernova/README.md

 ███████║╚██████╔╝██║     ███████╗██║  ██║██║ ╚████║╚██████╔╝ ╚████╔╝ ██║  ██║
 ╚══════╝ ╚═════╝ ╚═╝     ╚══════╝╚═╝  ╚═╝╚═╝  ╚═══╝ ╚═════╝   ╚═══╝  ╚═╝  ╚═╝

-Supernova v2.0.0 - Real fucking shellcode encryptor.
+Supernova v2.0.0 - Real fucking shellcode encryptor and obfuscator .
 Supernova is an open source tool licensed under MIT.
 Written with <3 by @nickvourd, @0xvm and @Papadope9...
 Please visit https://github.com/nickvourd/Supernova for more...